tus/tus-resumable-upload-protocol/protocol.md

 The `Upload-Expires` header indicates time after which the unfinished upload expires.
-A Server MAY wish to remove incomplete uploads after a given period of time to prevent abandoned uploads from taking up space.
+A Server MAY wish to remove incomplete uploads after a given period of time to prevent abandoned uploads from taking up extra storage.
 The Client SHOULD use this header to determine if an upload is still valid before attempting to the resume the upload.

 This header MUST be included in every `PATCH` response if the upload is going to expire.
 If the expiration is known at the creation the `Upload-Expires` header